Classics Courses for 2014-15:

-Beginning Latin I-II, Introduction to Greek Literature and Culture, Ancient Greek Politics, Society, and Culture, The Age of Cicero
+Beginning Latin I-II-III, Introduction to Roman Literature and Culture, The Greek Hero, The Age of Augustus

 The Classical Studies curriculum emphasizes an integrated approach to the ancient Mediterranean and its influence on the world around us.
 In nearly every course, students examine a particular text or topic from a variety of perspectives in order to develop a multi-faceted understanding of Greek and Roman culture.
 In fact, Classical Studies is the first interdisciplinary major at Cornell College, established as the first course of study for students in 1853.
 Classical Studies take advantage of the methods and insights of language and linguistics, literary studies, archaeology, art, anthropology, history, philosophy, and religion.